grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 ### Hemi starts assembling the devices

 "Bring us up to the surface Shakes.
 The first thing we have to do is try to confuse that sub into following the _Gnat_, even if just for a little bit.
-Percy needs time to get the _Prospect_ set up."
+We are not ready to use the _Prospect_ for bait... yet."

-"OK Hemi, to the surface and diesel it is."
+"OK Hemi, to the surface and running on diesel it is."
 Shakes gave the _Gnat_ a little throttle while peering through the small viewport in front of him.
 He turned the steering yolk and drove the _Gnat_ silently out from under the _Prospect for a few hundred meters, then pulled back and the little submarine rose until the bow poked softly through the oily ocean surface.

+"OK we're on the surface."
+Shakes turned around in the pilot's seat to talk to Hemi who was sorting his gear in the hold behind him.
+"Hemi, can you switch the drive from the electric motor to the diesel?
+The levers are just back there behind the engine."

+Hemi squeezed past the diesel engine that took up most of the interior floorspace in the rear third of the submarine.
+There he found a series of levers that stuck up from the floor.
+He had to take a minute to read the labels, but it rapidly made sense to his mechanically-inclined mind.
+The system had a clutch so the switch between the power sources to the propeller could be made without stopping the boat.
+Hemi threw out the clutch lever, moved the selection lever over to the diesel, and let the clutch back in.

+"OK Shakes, looks like it should be on diesel drive now."
+Hemi called forward.

+"Fuckin' sweet.
+There's a starter button for the diesel just above the letters, can you press and hold that until the diesel fires?"

+Hemi pressed the large greasy rubber-coated button down with his thick thumb, and compressed air hissed into the diesel engine in front of him and the engine made a few reluctant whines as it turned.

+But before the engine fired, Shakes interrupted him.
+"Wait!
+Hemi, wait!"
+Shakes yelled back from the pilot's seat.

+Hemi let his thumb off the starter button and the whine died slowly away.

+Shakes joined him a second later.
+"I almost forgot!
+After the diesel starts I won't be able to hear a fucking thing up there.
+Here..."
+Shakes unclipped the largest of the crescent wrenches from his belt and handed it to Hemi.
+"If you need to get my attention with the engine running, whack that against some metal part of the boat near my head."

+Hemi nodded as Shakes grinned at him and slammed his thumb down on the starter.

+Hemi knew it would be loud, but he was not prepared for the sheer penetrating volume of the engine with no muffler to speak of.
+It rolled and roared its way to life and filled the small interior of the Gnat up from bow to stern.

+Being direct drive, unlike the _Prospect_ the _Gnat's_ engine also shook the boat a lot more.
+And also unlike the _Prospect_ it changed pitch and volume as the boat gained speed and the engine had to work harder.
+Shakes pushed the throttle forward and the already all-consuming sound grew, clawing its way into the deepest folds of Hemi's tweed clothing and shaking every last tiny bolt in its hole.